-Save Cable Bay Trail Area
+Save the Cable Bay Forest and Ecosystems

 The lands on the west side are owned by Nanaimo Forest Products Limited (NFPL) and they have proposed industrial lots as close as 50 m from the trail!
 The lands on the east side of the trail are privately owned and another major development has been proposed (34 lots and expanded roads).

-These lands connect to Joan Point Park/Dodd Narrows 🐳🦭and they form a loop/short cut to Joan Point.
+These lands connect to Joan Point Park/Dodd Narrows and they form a loop/short cut to Joan Point.
 They are also widely used by the public.

 We need to protect these ecosystems and make this entire area a park for all to enjoy.
 The City of Nanaimo is listening to concerned trail users and the 21,000 people who have signed a Petition requesting this area become a park.